thiswind/FocusHarbor/README.md

 - [简体中文](README_zh_CN.md)

-This is a simple tomato clock timer to help you manage your working time effectively.
+This is a simple tomato clock timer, specifically designed for macOS, to help you manage your working time effectively.
 The core feature is a tomato clock with voice prompts.
 When the time is up, it will remind the user in Chinese (Mandarin) to perform the operation.

 ## Installation